Varicose veins on feet - the causes and solutions

 1. Obesity

 There are a variety of serious health risks associated with being obese and overweight, including heart disease and diabetes.
-However, the condition also increases your chances of developing varicose veins, particularly in your calves and feet.
+However, carrying excess pounds also increases your chances of developing varicose veins, particularly in your calves and feet.

-This process can be accelerated by high blood pressure, an extremely common condition in obesity, and one that can damage the lining of your arteries, placing yet more pressure on your circulatory system, including your veins.
+This process can be accelerated by high blood pressure, an extremely common condition in obesity, and one that can damage the lining of your arteries, placing yet more pressure on your circulatory system, including your veins, and even more delicate smaller veins.
+If pressure then continues down to the end of venous system - spider veins could crop up as capillaries become vulnerable to bursting.
+Inflammatory processes can also make these processes worse.

 2. Poor nutrition

-Poor nutrition and obesity are inevitably interlinked, with each complaint exacerbating the other.
+Poor nutrition and obesity are inevitably interlinked when, with each complaint exacerbating the other.

-If you are consuming vast quantities of processed fats, refined sugars or caffeinated beverages, this will affect all other areas of your body, from your immune system to your digestion.
-Poor digestion reduces your ability to absorb minerals and vitamins that your body needs to function, including your circulatory system.
+If you are more reliant on food options which are heavy in processed fats, refined sugars or caffeinated beverages, this can affect all other areas of your body, from your immune system to your digestion.
+Poor digestion reduces your ability to absorb minerals and vitamins that your body needs to function, and work at its best, including your circulatory system.

 You should try to increase your intake of vitamin C, which is important for connective tissue such as that found in blood vessels.
 Also important is vitamin E, which helps keep the artery walls supple.
 Fruit, vegetables, wholegrains and oily fish are good sources of these nutrients.